 What type of food is in a CSA (Community Supported Agriculture) box?

 The Penn’s Corner CSA boxes contain a wide variety of fresh, seasonal food from local farms.
 Each week the CSA box contains a different assortment of seasonal vegetables, and there is very often at least one type of fruit as well.
 Our goal is to provide you with top quality produce in quantities that you can use.
 Remember, all the food is locally grown, which means that there will not be corn in May or strawberries in September.
-CSA equals seasonal eating, and that means eating everything in its prime season and peak flavor!
-In addition to fresh fruits and vegetables, the CSA box will also regularly have other farm products including mushrooms, raw honey, local cheese, free-range eggs, fresh pasta, canned goods etc. The following link has some examples of CSA boxes from last season: CSA Menus.
+In addition to fresh fruits and vegetables, the CSA box will also sometimes have other farm products including mushrooms, raw honey, local cheese, free-range eggs, fresh pasta, canned goods etc. The following link has some examples of CSA boxes from last season: CSA Menus.

 How much food is in a weekly CSA box?